Force over Distance: Chapter 18

 Rush took a sip of his drink.
 “First time for everything,” he said philosophically.

-Young snorted.
-More than anything, he wanted to move the conversation forward.
-He wanted to lay out everything that had happened.
+More than anything, he wanted to drive the conversation forward.
 Question the man about his project with Telford, about what the hell had happened in that lab.
 He wanted to work through the whole damn thing.
 Slowly.
 Methodically, Start to finish.

 He said nothing.

 “What else did you see?”
-Rush asked, finally.
+Rush asked.
 “In the interface.”

 Young cleared his throat.
 “I saw a room.
 Goa’uld on the walls.
 Ancient crystals in the floor.
-You were standing in some kind of gel.”
+You were standing in gel.
+No shoes.”

 Rush looked away.